Does this test have other names?

 The adrenal glands sit on top of your kidneys.
 They make the hormone adrenaline and

-catecholamines that result when adrenaline breaks down.
+that result when adrenaline breaks down.

 Healthcare providers disagree on the best test for diagnosing adrenal gland tumors.

-than this blood test because it has fewer false-positive results.
+blood test because it has fewer false-positive results.